jim-schwoebel/allie/training/readme.md

 There are 13 potential training script settings (customized in the 'settings.json').
 Recommended setting is TPOT.

-* '[alphapy](https://alphapy.readthedocs.io/en/latest/user_guide/pipelines.html#model-object-creation)' - keras, scikit-learn, xgboost - highly customizable setttings for data science pipelines and feature selection. &#x2611;
+* '[alphapy](https://alphapy.readthedocs.io/en/latest/user_guide/pipelines.html#model-object-creation)' - keras, scikit-learn, xgboost - highly customizable setttings for data science pipelines/feature selection. &#x2611;
 * '[atm](https://github.com/HDI-Project/ATM)' -  give ATM a classification problem and a dataset as a CSV file, and ATM will build the best model it can. &#x2611;
 * '[autogbt](https://github.com/pfnet-research/autogbt-alt)' - an experimental Python package that reimplements AutoGBT using LightGBM and Optuna. &#x2611;
 * '[autokaggle](https://github.com/datamllab/autokaggle)' - automated ML system trained using gbdt (regression and classification). &#x2611;